Car Rental in Kenya (2026) - Driving Guide & Best Rates

 Download offline maps for Kenya on Google Maps or Maps.me before your trip, as mobile data coverage can be unreliable in rural areas - GPS navigation works well in major cities but road signage may be limited in remote regions.

-Fuel stations are common in cities and along major highways but sparse in rural areas, so fill up when you see them - parking in Nairobi and Mombasa city centers typically requires payment to attendants or at designated lots; avoid leaving valuables visible in parked cars.
+Fuel stations are common in cities and along major highways but can be sparse in rural areas - fill up when you see stations, and note that most accept cash (Kenyan Shillings); for parking in Nairobi and Mombasa, use guarded lots or hotel parking rather than street parking.

-Police checkpoints are common throughout Kenya, particularly on highways - always carry your driving license, vehicle registration, and insurance documents, and remain courteous during stops.
+Police checkpoints are common on major highways and city entry points where officers verify documentation - always carry your driver's license, vehicle registration, insurance documents, and passport or ID, and remain courteous during stops.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners